-- First-quarter and second-quarter freshmen receive pass/fail grades in all courses by virtue of their classification as freshmen by an admissions committee or, for students whose status after the first year is uncertain, by the Undergraduate Academic Standards and Honors Committee. - Required laboratory courses will be graded P or F regardless of when they are taken, but these courses must be taken during the freshman or sophomore years. - All other students, undergraduate and graduate, in courses with numbers under 200 will receive letter grades unless the course is designated "graded pass/fail" or unless, when it is allowed, the student files with the office of the registrar
+- First-quarter and second-quarter freshmen receive pass/fail grades in all courses by virtue of their classification as freshmen by an admissions committee or, for students whose status after the first year is uncertain, by the Undergraduate Academic Standards and Honors Committee. - All other students, undergraduate and graduate, in courses with numbers under 200 will receive letter grades unless the course is designated "graded pass/fail" or unless, when it is allowed, the student files with the office of the registrar a completed Pass/Fail Course Selection Card not later than the last day for dropping courses.

-- a completed Pass/Fail Course Selection Card not later than the last day for dropping courses. - In courses with numbers 200 or greater that are not designated either "graded pass/fail" or "letter grades only," the instructor may decide separately for each student what class of grades to use. - All research courses shall be designated "graded pass/fail."
+- In courses with numbers 200 or greater that are not designated either "graded pass/fail" or "letter grades only," the instructor may decide separately for each student what class of grades to use. - All research courses shall be designated "graded pass/fail."
 All reading courses, seminar courses, or other courses that do not have a formal class structure shall be designated "graded pass/fail" unless the option secures an exemption from the Curriculum Committee or the Graduate Studies Committee and from the Faculty Board. - A grade on the pass/fail system should be P if it would have been a D or better on the letter grade system.
 (Note that there is no D- grade.)
 The standards of failure in courses in which only pass/fail grades are used should be the same as they would be if the course were letter graded. - Any instructor may, at his or her discretion, specify prior to registration that his or her course, if not classified by the above regulations, is to be graded on a "letter grades only" basis or is to be graded pass/fail only, subject to possible review by the responsible option.
 The registrar must be notified of such specification two weeks before the beginning of registration.
-(Note: If the grading scheme is changed during the term, it is changed for everyone.) - Each term any student may select, subject to such requirements as may be imposed by the option, two elective courses in which he or she is to be graded on a pass/fail basis if it is not designated as "letter grades only" and is not specifically required for the degree in his or her option.
-To make this election, a completed Pass/Fail Course Selection Card must be submitted to the Office of the Registrar on or before the last day for dropping courses that term.
+(Note: If the grading scheme is changed during the term, it is changed for everyone.) - Each term, any student may select, subject to such requirements as may be imposed by the student's option, two elective courses in which he or she is to be graded on a pass/fail basis if it is not designated as "letter grades only" and is not specifically required for the degree in his or her option.
+To make this election, a completed Pass/Fail Course Selection Card must be submitted to the Registrar's Office on or before the last day for dropping courses that term.
 This election may be reversed or reinstated at any time before the deadline.
 The election must be approved and the card signed by the student's adviser.
 The instructor must be notified and should sign the card to indicate that this has been done; the instructor must allow any eligible student to make this election. - Of the units offered to satisfy the requirements for the Bachelor of Science degree, no more than 90 may be in courses graded pass/fail because of the student's election.